Nightonke/BoomMenu/README.md

 For more information for Place type, please check [PlaceType.class](https://github.com/Nightonke/BoomMenu/blob/master/boommenu/src/main/java/com/nightonke/boommenu/Types/PlaceType.java)

 ### Ease Types
 You can set 30 ease types for 6 part of animations when the BMB is showing or hiding.
-You can set the moving, scaling and rotating or showing and hiding animation when initializing the BMB.
+You can set the moving, scaling and rotating or showing and hiding animation when initializing the BMB, or set them to null to use the default ease types.
 And also, you can set 6 types by the setters:
 ```java
 setShowMoveEaseType(showMoveEaseType);